irrfannazir/exdson-base-works/README.md

 ## Overview
-Ex-DSON (Excelon DSON) is a programming language simple programming language syntax to understand the compiler.
+Ex-DSON is a programming language simple programming language syntax to understand the compiler.
 By analyzing this open-source compiler, you can understand how the common compiler are working.

 *How it's working?*